MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-veevavault-tutorial.md

 ### Creating a Veeva Vault test user

 The objective of this section is to create a user called Britta Simon in Veeva Vault.
-Please work with Veeva Vault support team to add the users in the Veeva Vault account.
+Please work with your Veeva Vault support team to get users added to your Veeva Vault application.

 > [AZURE.NOTE] If you need to create an user manually, you need to